Try our new research platform with insights from 80,000+ expert users

 Cons

-"The product can be more cost-effective."
+"The product must be made more user-friendly."

 "Mostly, I face problems with client connectivity and some devices, like Android."